FAU-Analytical-Paleo/Analytical-Palaeobiology/README.md

   * Tutorial: [Covid-19](https://github.com/FAU-Analytical-Paleo/Analytical-Palaeobiology/tree/master/Covid-19)
     * Evaluate data quality and selecting the best variables
     * Model time series data for prediction
   * **Homework**: How sensitive are predictions to the number of known data points.
 We now have a history of 90 days to inform our model.
 How does forecast change when limiting the time of previous observations?
-[Assignment Link](https://classroom.github.com/a/T_cfKlcA)
+[Solution](https://github.com/FAU-Analytical-Paleo/01-time-series-Mingmingkhan)
     - Limit data start to when Covi-19 became a global pandemic (March 1)
     - Limit data end to some arbitrary date in the first two weeks of April

 2. Time Series Analyses
+  * Attributes of time Series
+  * Autocorrelation
+  * Cross-Autocorrelation
+  * **Homework**
+    * Based on the data provided (`div_earthsystem.csv`), is there an influence of changes in earth  system parameters on changes in biodiversity and origination rates through geological time?
+    * Plot the raw data first:
+      * Diversity vs time + isotopic data and sea level
+      * Origination vs time + isotopic data and sea level
+    * Remove autocorrelation in the data and calculate cross correlations.
+What conclusions can you derive?
+[Assignment Link](https://classroom.github.com/a/O5GvqxOU)

 3. The pitfalls and strengths data which are ordered in time
 4. Analyzing Evolutionary Trends
 5. Diversity in Space and Time – Paleobiological Databases
 6. Sampling Standardization and Diversity Dynamics (Alpha, Beta, Gamma) with the 9.
 Paleobiology Database
 7. Methods in phylogenies
 10. **Project work and presentation**